 - Best identity-theft protection services to keep your personal data safe

-Apple's built-in protections don't do enough to stop all this.
-The outdated XProtect antivirus looks for matches to known malware, even though modern malware changes shape constantly.
+Unfortunately, Apple's built-in protections don't do enough to stop all this.
+The outdated XProtect antivirus only looks for exact matches to known malware, even though modern malware changes shape constantly.
 Its malware database is updated only every few weeks.

-Meanwhile, the Gatekeeper system in macOS only checks new software for an Apple developer signature, which anyone can get with a $99 license.
-And if Gatekeeper trusts it, XProtect will too.
+Meanwhile, the Gatekeeper system in macOS only checks new software for an Apple developer signature, which you or I could get with a $99 license.
+And if Gatekeeper trusts a piece of software, then XProtect will too.